nikhilsbhat/gocd-cli/docs/doc/gocd-cli_materials_list.md

 ### Examples

 ```
-gocd-cli materials list --yaml (only lists materials that has name or URL)
+gocd-cli materials list -o yaml (only lists materials that has name or URL)
 ```

 ### Options